izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Deployment/Server.md

 * A deployment-specific configuration file can be created called `appsettings.{Environment}.json` (eg.
   `appsettings.Local.json`), which will be merged with other settings.

-Note that the _server_ configuration file (`appsettings.json`) is different to the *global* configuration file (`globals.json`); the server configuration file is deployed alongside the server and contains deployment/infrastructure settings, wheras the global configuration file can be stored in revision control and updated dynamically during the server's lifetime.
+Note that the _server_ configuration files (`Server.json`, `appsettings.json` et al) is different to the *global* configuration file (`globals.json`).
+The server configuration file is deployed alongside the server and contains deployment/infrastructure settings, wheras the global configuration file can be stored in revision control and updated dynamically during the server's lifetime.
 See [Config > Orientation](../Config/Orientation.md) for more information.

 ### MongoDB

-The MongoDB connection string can be specified via the `DatabaseConnectionString` property in the [appsettings.json](ServerSettings.md) file, or via the `Horde__DatabaseConnectionString` environment variable.
+The MongoDB connection string can be specified via the `DatabaseConnectionString` property in the [Server.json](ServerSettings.md) file, or via the `Horde__DatabaseConnectionString` environment variable.
 The connection string should be in standard
 [MongoDB syntax](https://www.mongodb.com/docs/manual/reference/connection-string/), eg: